This post may contain affiliate links. Please see my disclosure policy for more details.

 I’ve been to Mardi Gras parade a number of times, and it’s always been amazing!

 It’s free to watch (you don’t need tickets), very popular and the atmosphere is brilliant!
 Some people dress up in costumes or wear rainbow-coloured items, but you can also go in your normal clothes.

 Finding a Viewing Location at Mardi Gras

-The Mardi Gras Parade starts at 7:30pm on Saturday 29th February 2020, but get there early to find a spot with a good view.
+The Mardi Gras Parade usually starts at 7:30pm, but get there early to find a spot with a good view.

 Just head to Oxford Street or Flinders Street; you won’t miss the crowds!
 Note that there are barriers to keep the road clear for the floats, so you won’t be able to cross over.
 I didn’t even get to see some of my friends one year as they arrived on the other side and we couldn’t get to each other!